 Soran's plan is to implode the Veridian star so that the Nexus will shift course to the surface of the planet Veridian III, where he will be waiting.
 The resulting shock wave, unfortunately, will also destroy all the Veridian planets, including Veridian IV, which has a population of 230 million.
 Soran isn't much concerned about that.
 The Enterprise, obviously, must stop him.
 This leads to the requisite battle sequence with the Klingons, in which Lursa and B'Etor die in a scene that wants to be as satisfying as when Chang got blown up at the end of Star Trek VI, but no such luck.

-From an action standpoint, the film tops out with the Enterprise's evacuation to the saucer section and the separation of the ship — half of which explodes, and the other half crashing on the planet's surface.
+From an action standpoint, the film tops out with the Enterprise's evacuation to the saucer section and the separation of the ship — half of which explodes, with the other half crashing on the planet's surface.
 During the evacuation, I always laugh and shake my head at the shot of the girl who loses her teddy bear; oh, come on.
 (It's further evidence that TNG's concept of civilians on starships that routinely go into battle is slightly silly.)
 But the crash sequence is long, loud, intense, and exciting.
 If you're going to blow up and crash a starship, this is the way to do it.
 On top of that is the destruction of the planet itself, which is a chilling image.
 This is some pretty good stuff, and signifies the film's visceral high point.

 But then things start to misfire.
 Picard is pulled into the Nexus, leading to the film's most tedious sequence, in which everything about the plot is explained to us — often in ways we're unwilling to believe.